against Physical Damage

 - Bonus health-gain is not affected by Grievous Wounds, and remains on Nasus after Fury of the Sands expires.

 First of all, always make the point in your ulti, when you can.
 That point really helps you most.
 Remember you not only get up to 600 HP, but you'll make a percentage of the enemys maximum HP around you damage AND convert into bonus AD (up to 229.5 with one enemy).

 Next priority is to make the point in q.
 Because lowering its CD is very important to stack it and become strong late game.

 Next is your slow, it's very usefull in ganks and when you just need to escape your lane enemy.

 Max your E at last.
 Using it in lane, will deny q stacks from you and costs too much mana.

 Teleport: Nasus is farm reliant & you need to farm slowly with him, in order to get your Siphoning Strike stacked.
 So it is extremely usefull to join a teamfight quickly or to get to dragon.
 At dragon someone should lay a ward down for you.

 Ghost: Since you are tanky, you maybe think you don't need the Flash.
-The skillpoint you'll need in the masteries to improve it, is maybe worth it, depending on your personal play style.
 But remember there is a soft cap.
 So it's a lot less effective late game, with all the MS you'll already have with Boots and Trinity Force.